Schedule: Apr 4, 2026

 11:00am PST

-In this episode of Science 360 we’ll learn about biophotonics, the sensitivity of alligators and crocodiles, and bonobos.
-Also we’ll go down to the Little Shop of Physics to learn about ‘hot flashes.’
+In this episode of Science 360 we’ll learn about hurricanes, alligator and crocodile genomes, and marshes.
+Also we’ll stop in the Little Shop of Physics to look at ‘flashy grapes.’

 11:30am PST